 I mean online gaming is great, but sometimes you want to get the mates around and play some couch co-op games, and that simply isn’t possible for most people when it comes to VR.
 You just need too much room to be able to set up one space, never mind two, and so that’s why places like this offer the perfect solution.
 With their amazing set-up using HTC Vives in 15ft x 15ft booths, wires running along posts in the ceiling that have retractable cords to let you roam freely, you’re never going to bump into anyone or trip over wires.
 That said, with those helmets on, you sometimes don’t realise how far you move and even I ended up bumping into one of the walls.
 But it did save me wrecking up my own home.

 So, having won me over, I implore you, if you’re a bit of a sceptic like I was, maybe you’re not even an avid gamer, give places like VR HERE a chance.
 They’re a new kind of entertainment venue that I’m sure people will see more of popping up in the future, ideal for birthday parties, a stag or hen do, team building workplace exercises or just a family day out.
 As for those who are fans of VR already, well you don’t need to me to tell you twice, you already know how good it is.

-If you think a day out at a VR arcade could be for you, or you just want to try it out and you live in the North West then you can book by clicking HERE to go to the VR HERE website, or contact them using the details below:
+If you think a day out at a VR arcade could be for you, or you just want to try it out and you live in the North West then you can book your own little virtual reality booth, not to be confused with a Virtual Data Room, by clicking HERE to go to the VR HERE website, or contact them using the details below:

 Click HERE to learn about some of the top VR headsets on the market.